Poo18623/BigmartSales/README.md

 # Big-mart-Sales-Kaggle
-Pyspark ipynb file for Big-mart-Sales-Prediction- KAggle
+Pyspark ipynb file for Big-mart-Sales-Prediction- Kaggle

+In this repository we learn about
+Removing NULL Values, Identifying Best items sold